wkliao/HEP/NOvA/pandana.md

 ---

 ### Chunk Setting in Dataset Concatenation
-When reading datasets, PandAna evenly partitions each dataset to all processes based on `evtseq`.
+When reading datasets, PandAna evenly partitions each dataset to all processes based on `evt.seq`.
-If a dataset uses a chunk size which is LCM among the `evtseq` counts, the duplicated decompression cost in parallel read can be minimized.
+If a dataset uses a chunk size which is LCM among the `evt.seq` counts, the duplicated decompression cost in parallel read can be minimized.